Connect with us

 9. BIROMANTIC

-Biromantic people have the capacity to be romantically attracted to people from more than one gender group.
-He/she maybe in a relationship with someone of either of the genders they are romantically attracted to.
+Biromantic people can be romantically attracted to people from more than one gender group.
+He/she may be in a relationship with someone of either of the genders they are romantically attracted to.

 10. BISEXUAL

 Any gender can identify as bisexual.
-Bisexuality means that a person be is attracted to his/her own gender and other genders or towards anyone regardless of their genders.
+Bisexuality means that a person is attracted to his/her gender and other genders or towards anyone regardless of their gender.

 11. DEMIROMANTIC

-A person who is demiromantic only develops romantic feelings for another person when they have a strong emotional connection to them.
+A demiromantic person only develops romantic feelings for another person when they have a strong emotional connection.

 12. DEMISEXUAL